LukeG1/Investment-Simulator-Monthly/readme.md

 ## Simulation

 This takes a household and data informed economic factors to run actual month by month simulations on a household until life expectancy, repeating until some count or stability metric is reached.
-Each thread can contain it's own simulation with copies of the source household and economic factors
+Each thread can contain it's own simulation with copies of the source household and seeds of randomness for the economic factors and life expectancy

+## Structure

+thread 1: data collection thread thread 2: historic data simulation thread thread 3+: simulation threads

 # Figuring out the inputs